Jearny58/Jearny58.github.io/_posts/2019-08-20-technical-chronicles-vanilla-python-sql.md

 1. Tables must have same number of columns
 2. Columns must have same data types in the same order as first table

+## SQL Subqueries

+Subqueries, also known as inner queries or nested queries, are a tool for performing operations in multiple steps.
+Below is an example of a basic subquery using the `tutorial.sf_crime_incidents_cleandata` table.

+	SELECT sub.*
+    FROM (
+    	  SELECT *
+          FROM tutorial.sf_crime_incidents_cleandate
+          WHERE day_of_week = 'Friday'
+          ) sub
+    WHERE sub.resolution = 'NONE'

+What is going on here?
+So subqueries are essentially queries done in steps.
+The first step the database takes is to run the "inner query" which gathers all the columns from the crime table where the `day_of_week` is equal to Friday.
+And it is important to note that these "inner queries" must actually run!
+In that if they were a standalone query, there wouldn't be an error.

+Now what's the next step?
+Well this "inner query" essentially returns the table that will serve as the underlying query for future queries!
+Continuing with our example, the next query will then select observations from the first step query where `sub.resolution` is equal to `NONE`.

+__Practice: Select all Warrant Arrests from crime dataset, then wrap it in an outer query that only displays unresolved incidents__

+	SELECT sub.*
+    FROM (
+    	  SELECT *
+          FROM tutorial.sf_crime_incidents_cleandate
+          WHERE descript = 'WARRANT ARREST'
+          ) sub
+    WHERE sub.resolution = 'NONE'

+Consider the following question: what if you wanted to figure out how many incidents get reported on each day of the week?
+Better yet, what if you wanted to know how many incidents happen, on average, on a Friday in December or January?

+There are two steps to this process.

+1. Create an inner query that counts the number of incidents each day
+2. Determine the monthly average via the outer query

+Below is how we can answer this question.

+	SELECT LEFT(sub.date, 2) AS cleaned_month,
+           sub.day_of_week,
+           AVG(sub.incidents) AS avg_incidents
+    FROM
+      (SELECT day_of_week, date, COUNT(incidnt_num) AS incidents
+       FROM tutorial.sf_crime_incidents_cleandate
+       GROUP BY day_of_week, date) sub
+    GROUP BY cleaned_month, sub.day_of_week
+    ORDER BY cleaned_month, sub.day_of_week

+__Practice: Query the average number of monthly incidents for each crime category__

+	SELECT sub.category,
+           AVG(sub.incidents)
+    FROM
+      (SELECT LEFT(date, 2) AS month,
+              category,
+              COUNT(incidnt_num) AS incidents
+       FROM tutorial.sf_crime_incidents_cleandate
+       GROUP BY month, category
+       ) sub
+    GROUP BY sub.category

+You can use subqueries in conjunction with `WHERE`, `JOIN`/`ON`, or `CASE`.
+As an example, the following query returns all the entries from the earliest date in the dataset.

+	SELECT *
+    FROM tutorial.sf_crime_incidents_cleandate
+    WHERE cleaned_date = (SELECT MIN(cleaned_date)
+                          FROM tutorial.sf_crime_incidents_cleandate)